 Dr. Gonzalez' main interests revolve around how languages function and behave, especially in fields related to language in society and meaning.
 She has presented on those topics at national conferences of the North American Christian Foreign Language Association.
 Prior to joining Northwestern's faculty, Dr. Gonzalez served with Wycliffe Bible Translators and the Summer Institute of Linguistics, teaching at the Ricardo Palma University in Lima, Perú.
-She also taught Spanish and German at Dordt College, as well as graduate and undergraduate linguistic courses at the universities of Chihuahua and Zacatecas in Mexico, and worked as an editor for a publishing ministry in Costa Rica.
+She also taught Spanish and German at Dordt University, as well as graduate and undergraduate linguistic courses at the universities of Chihuahua and Zacatecas in Mexico, and worked as an editor for a publishing ministry in Costa Rica.

 - Survey of Hispanic Literature from the Americas

 (3 credits, alternate years, consult department) A study of Spanish Latin-American literature from the colonial period to the present.
 Emphasis upon major literary movements and their representative masterpieces.
 Prerequisite: SPA314 or permission of instructor.
 Note: Taught in Spanish.

 - Study Abroad Cross-Cultural Preparation

 (1 credit) Lack of cross-cultural competence and sensitivity is a prominent cause of much frustration and anger between visitors to a country and the individuals living in that country.
 In preparation for their semester study abroad, in this course students will learn common cross-cultural skills and become aware of the joys and challenges they will face in those months.
 They will also spend time learning about the country in which they will be studying so they are well-versed in the basic historical, political, economic, social and cultural issues that country has dealt with and is dealing with.
 Prerequisite: Acceptance into a study abroad program approved by Northwestern College for Spanish majors.